sandreza/sandreza.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Research Scientist at MIT
+role: Visiting Scientist at MIT and HPC Engineer (Data and AI) at Rescale

 # Organizations/Affiliations
 organizations:
-  - name: MIT
+  - name: MIT and Rescale
     url: ''

 # Short bio (displayed in user profile at end of posts)